Mahmudul-Hasan-Anik/Mahmudul-Hasan-Anik/README.md

 🔭 I love Programming.

-🌱 JavaScript is my Favorite programming Language.
+🌱 JavaScript is my Favourite programming Language.

 🥅 Everyday I try to solve some problem by using javaScipt.

-⚡ Now a days React.js, Express.Js and Node.js on of my favorite JavaScript technology.
+⚡ Now a days React.js, Express.Js and Node.js on of my favourite JavaScript technology.